FacuLemo/Todo-list-js/README.md

 # Todo-list-js
 A basic to-do list using pure javascript, html and bootstrap 5.
-Created tasks are saved in session storage.
+Created tasks are saved in local storage.

 Requirements (in spanish):
 * El usuario debe poder agregar nuevas tareas a la lista.